na-proyectran/speech-assistant-openai-realtime-api-python/README.md

 Set `OPENAI_EMBEDDING_MODEL` to choose the model used for embeddings (default `text-embedding-3-small`).
 Place your documents in `RAG_DOCS_DIR` before starting the server.
-Paragraphs are indexed using OpenAI embeddings combined with TF‑IDF sparse vectors.
-The top results are optionally reranked using OpenAI's API to return the ten most relevant chunks.
+Paragraphs are indexed using OpenAI embeddings combined with TF-IDF sparse vectors.
+The search returns the ten most relevant chunks.

 Have fun—and remember, HAL is always listening.